Brooks Cambium C17 Carved All Weather Bicycle Saddle

 Wide bodies are going to feel the pinch

 The Open Saddle is ultra-lightweight with a carbon reinforced nylon shell and braided carbon rails.
 There’s not a lot of padding here but if you’re looking for padding you’re not doing the type of high performance riding this seat is intended for.
 The Open has a subtle forward shift to it, is fully waterproof, gives you breathing room where it counts and allows plenty of room for your legs to work.
+You may also like to check our guide to the best bike lights for more great bike products.

 Carbon reinforced shell